Carthage Tunisia Travel Guide

 Cafes in Sidi Bou Said and La Marsa often stay open late.
 Shisha (water pipe) and drinks are available in a relaxed setting.

-Alcohol consumption is less prevalent in local areas compared to Western countries.
+Drinking alcohol is less prevalent in local areas compared to Western countries.

-Bargaining forms part of the experience.
+Bargaining forms a piece of the experience.

 Consider a Tunisian cookbook to recreate flavors at home.
 Other souvenirs: Spices, traditional pottery, leather items.